CORENdot/Unity-Vertex-Color-Processor-for-Crocotile3D-.obj-files/README.md

                     - Object B
             - I have found no way to workaround this limitation, it probably needs a whole ModelImporter created from scratch which is out of my scope.

     2 - Don't call any Crocotile3D Object exactly "Scene", including case variations.
             - "Scene" is the default group (non-object-tiles group) of Crocotile3D the order where the vertex data ends if an Object is called "Scene" gets hard to be determined in many cases.
 Avoid it.

+    3 - If you have done the above steps and still get an error like "Mesh.colors is out of bounds" it might be cause your Crocotile3D project has intersecting vertices.
+            - Try exporting the .obj file with Merge Vertices checkbox disabled in Crocotile3D export settings.

-    3 - This script cannot distinguish .obj files created with Crocotile3D than other modeling softwares.
+    4 - This script cannot distinguish .obj files created with Crocotile3D than other modeling softwares.
 If you have .obj files created from other modeling software imported or modified, THIS SCRIPT WILL PROBABLY FAIL!
             - Feel free to extend the code and add conditions that will prevent the script to affect each .obj files of your project.
             - Example: Name your Croco .obj files as filename_c3d.obj and add a condition check for that "c3d" in code.

-    4 - If the Unity project doesn't have Color Space set to Gamma in the Player Settings vertex colors will result different than Crocotile 3D.
+    5 - If the Unity project doesn't have Color Space set to Gamma in the Player Settings vertex colors will result different than Crocotile 3D.
 (More subtle)
             - Gamma is the default Color Space on new projects by Unity.
             - There might be a workaround in ModelImporter functions to avoid this, check documentation.
             - Other solution might involve to change how the Colors are parsed in this script.

-    5 - It requires PreserveHierarchy, OptimizeMesh and WeldVertices from ModelImporter settings set to false so Unity doesn't mismatch with the .obj file vertex order.
+    6 - It requires PreserveHierarchy, OptimizeMesh and WeldVertices from ModelImporter settings set to false so Unity doesn't mismatch with the .obj file vertex order.
         (This script does this automatically for you on the OnPreprocessModel () function)

-    6 - Performance on multiple .obj importing or modifications has not been extensively tested.
+    7 - Performance on multiple .obj importing or modifications has not been extensively tested.

-    7 - USE THIS AT YOUR OWN RISK!
-Backup your .obj files if you have no way of reimport them before adding this script to your Unity project!

-    8 - Feel free to use this script however you want, yet remember that the original intention was to help Unity and Crocotile3D users for FREE.

 # Why this is useful